- To change the UAC on Windows 10, open Control Panel > System and Security > Change User Account Control settings.

 - Notify me only when apps try to make changes to my computer (do not dim my desktop): Using this option, you won’t get notifications when making changes, but with the difference that you can still have access to the desktop to continue working on other tasks.

 - Never notify me when: This option disables UAC completely on Windows 10.

-Once you’ve completed the steps, restart your computer to apply the settings.
+Once you complete the steps, restart your computer to apply the settings on Windows 10.